Self-Paced and Self-Corrective Masked Prediction for Movie Trailer Generation

 \subsection{Implementation Details}

 \textbf{Datasets.} We extend the CMTD dataset~\cite{wang2024inverse} to train our model and evaluate the model on the two testing sets of the dataset, called Test-8 and Test-74, respectively.
 This dataset contains 500 movies and 922 corresponding trailers.
-We enrich the dataset by 200 additional recent movies and their corresponding trailers.
-Among them, 30 movie-trailer pairs newly released in 2024 are selected to construct a new test set, called Test-2024, which is used to further evaluate the model’s generalization ability.
-The collection of all the three testing sets is called Test-ALL, which is applied in ablation studies.
+We further enrich 30 movie-trailer pairs newly released in 2024 to construct a new test set, called Test-2024, which is used to further evaluate the model’s generalization ability.
+The collection of all three testing sets is called Test-ALL, which is applied in ablation studies.
 For each video (a movie or a trailer), we segment shots and extract their features following the pre-processing pipeline in~\cite{wang2024inverse,sun2025multi}.

 \textbf{Baselines.} We compare our SSMP method with state-of-the-art trailer generation methods, including selection-then-ranking methods (\eg, V2T~\cite{irie2010automatic}, M2T~\cite{rehusevych2019movie2trailer}, PPBVAM~\cite{xu2015trailer}, IPOT~\cite{wang2024inverse}, and MMSC~\cite{zhu2025weakly}) and the autoregressive method TGT\footnote{Since the data and code are not publicly available, we reproduce TGT~\cite{argaw2024towards} by ourselves.
 When generating a trailer, we set the same length for TGT and our method for a fair comparison.}~\cite{argaw2024towards,jin2025tvmtrailer}.
 Here, IPOT~\cite{wang2024inverse} and MMSC~\cite{zhu2025weakly} require background music as input, while the others only leverage visual information.
 Several video summarization methods are considered when evaluating the shot selection performance, including Muvee~\cite{ganhor2014muvee}, VASNet~\cite{fajtl2018summarizing}, CLIP-It~\cite{narasimhan2021clip}, and OTVS~\cite{wang2023self}.
 For a fair comparison, all the methods are tested on the same dataset, and all the trailer generation methods apply the post-processing shown in \cref{ssec:post}.